2026 Australian IT Journalism Awards

 Subject Matter: Judges will score the subject matter out of 10, based on originality, importance, general interest and usefulness.

-Insight: Judges will score the article for insight out of 10, based on accuracy, the value of the insights, and the quality and relevance of the sources/opinions.
+Impact: Judges will score the article for impact out of 10, based on accuracy, the value of the insights, and the quality and relevance of the sources/opinions.

-The Best Technology Reviewer award recognises the journalist who makes best use of the review format to review, rate and analyse the merits of different technology products (not video games)
+The Best Technology Reviewer award recognises the journalist who makes the best use of the review format to review, rate and analyse the merits of different technology products (not video games).

 Criteria: